EEN421/EEN421.github.io/_posts/2025-11-03-👻-The-Ghosts-Hiding-in-Every-Network:-End-of-Life-Devices-and-Software-☠️.md

 That’s why we’re going straight to the source; By calling Microsoft Graph’s Advanced Hunting endpoint, we can reach directly into the Defender dataset — the same data Sentinel would ingest — and pull exactly what we need, on demand.
 No workspace ingestion, no manual exports, no cost surprises.
 Just clean JSON results, ready to automate.

-And with a bit of PowerShell magic, we’ll transform that output into a ready-to-use CSV that you can feed into Power BI, share with your compliance team, or even schedule as a weekly report.
+And with a bit of PowerShell magic✨, we’ll transform that output into a ready-to-use CSV that you can feed into Power BI, share with your compliance team, or even schedule as a weekly report.

 Let’s dig into how it works. 👇